abdullah-khurr-am/TheAwsomist/README.md

 - 👋 Hi, I’m Abdullah Khurram or @TheAwsomist
 - 👀 I’m interested in Full MERN Stack Development And Web Designing And Machine Learning
-- 🌱 I’m currently learning React JS, MongoDB and UX Designing
+- 🌱 I’m currently learning Express & MongoDB and UX Designing
 - 💞️ I’m looking to collaborate on anything that would help me polish my skills as a developer
 - 📫 How to reach me?
 You can by dropping a message :)